Skip to main content

 Conclusion

 Your third-party vendors often have legitimate access to your organization’s critical systems and sensitive data.
-Yet many subcontractors’ cybersecurity measures aren’t on par with your expectations.
+Yet, many subcontractors’ cybersecurity measures aren’t on par with your expectations.
 For this reason, cybercriminals may target your third-party vendors and service providers instead of attacking you directly.

 Want to try Syteca?
 Request access